whatthewhat/torii-salesforce-oauth2/README.md

 );
 ```

-In the future this will likely be handled in the provider, see https://github.com/Vestorly/torii/issues/323 for more details.
+Since 0.9.5 this is handled in torii, see https://github.com/Vestorly/torii/pull/376.

 ## Contributing